Intermittent Fasting: What is it, and how does it work?

 Many diets focus on what to eat, but intermittent fasting is all about when you eat.

 With intermittent fasting, you only eat during a specific time.
-Fasting for a certain number of hours each day or eating just one meal a couple days a week, can help your body burn fat.
-And scientific evidence points to some health benefits, as well.
+Research shows fasting for a certain number of hours each day or eating just one meal a couple days a week may have health benefits.

-Nowadays, TV, the internet and other entertainment are available 24/7.
-We stay awake for longer hours to catch our favorite shows, play games and chat online.
-We’re sitting and snacking all day — and most of the night.”
+With internet, TV and other entertainment available 24/7, many adults and children stay awake for longer hours to watch TV, scroll through social media, play games and chat online.
+That can mean sitting and snacking all day — and most of the night.

 Extra calories and less activity can mean a higher risk of obesity, type 2 diabetes, heart disease and other illnesses.
 Scientific studies are showing that intermittent fasting may help reverse these trends.